apiobuild/platform/content/blog/how-to-create-web-store-with-apio.md

 - image_url: url of the product image
 - price: product price
 - max_qty: maximum quantity that one customer can buy. **If max_qty = 0, it will show 'Out of Stock'**.
 - category *(optional)*: to allow customer to filter products.
-Multiple categories are allowed
+Multiple categories can be separated by comma.

 *Note: There should not be empty line(s) between rows.*